Yeh Hai Mohabbatein Major Twist: Adi Turns Negative, Ishita To Get Arrested, The Show To Take A Leap

 Roshni’s Evil Plan

-Adi had turned psycho lover.
+Adi had turned a psycho lover.
 He feels that if Roshni is not his, she cannot be of anyone.
 Apparently, Roshni is fooling Adi to take revenge on him.
-She plans to trap Adi in Shatanu's murder.
+She plans to trap Adi in Shantanu's murder.

-Adi Plans ‘Acid’ Attach On Roshni
+Adi Plans ‘Acid’ Attack On Roshni

-But, Adi has some other plan!
+But, Adi has some other plans!
 He decides to ruin Roshni's marriage.
-He plans to take help of acid.
-His intensions will be to ruin Roshni's face by throwing acid.
+His intentions will be to ruin Roshni's face by throwing acid.

 Ishita Shoots Adi!

 Apparently, Ishita will get to know his plan and tries to stop him.
-She doesn't want her son to do such criminal act, and thus she will shoot him!
+She doesn't want her son to do such a criminal act, and thus she will shoot him!

 YHM To Take A Leap; Ishita To Get Jailed